xmengkinaxis/CPP/System Design Interview Checklist.md

 ### 11.2 Caching - How to scale database?
 Caching or vertically and horizontally

-- Cache the DB results adding an extra caching layer between the servers and the database
+- Cache the DB results adding an extra caching layer between servers and the database
 - A cache is a key-value store that reside between applications and data storage;
 - Redis is persistent while memcache scales well.